Discover Amsterdam

 Image from Luciënne van der Stouwe

-This unique dome cathedral is listed in the top five most important churches in the world built between 1850 and 1950, which also includes the Sagrada Familia and the Sacré-Coeur.
+This unique dome cathedral, Koepelkathedraal, is listed in the top five most important churches in the world built between 1850 and 1950, which also includes the Sagrada Familia and the Sacré-Coeur.
 The mighty monument, designed by Joseph Cuypers, has 12 large and small towers and a 65-meter-tall dome.
 The cathedral mixes a range of architectural styles.
 Explore it fully by taking a guided tour or admire at all the artefacts at the church’s museum.

 De Schuur